tahmid198/Device-Dashboard/README.md

 - **No data transmitted** - CSV files stay local
 - **Session-only** - Data clears on page refresh
 - **Safe to use** - No external data collection
+- **PowerShell script is read-only** - Only exports data, makes no changes to AD

 ---

 ## 💡 Tips for Best Results

 1. **Standardize hostnames** across all platforms for accurate matching
+2. **Use the Name field in Active Directory** - This is what the dashboard matches on
-2. **Keep serial numbers updated** in all systems for better correlation
+3. **Keep serial numbers updated** in all systems for better correlation
-3. **Populate Freshdesk Department field** for meaningful department stats
+4. **Populate Freshdesk Department field** for meaningful department stats
-4. **Export CSVs on same day** for consistent timestamps
+5. **Export CSVs on same day** for consistent timestamps
-5. **Use consistent naming conventions** for users and departments
+6. **Use consistent naming conventions** for users and departments
-6. **Review high-risk devices first** - prioritize remediation efforts
+7. **Review high-risk devices first** - prioritize remediation efforts
-7. **Track trends over time** - compare weekly exports to identify patterns
+8. **Track trends over time** - compare weekly exports to identify patterns
-8. **Share department stats** - engage department managers in security
+9. **Share department stats** - engage department managers in security
+10. **Run AD export monthly** - Keep Active Directory data current

+---

+## 🆕 What's New in Version 1.1

+### Active Directory Integration
+- ✅ Added fifth data source: Active Directory
+- ✅ Matches devices using computer `Name` field
+- ✅ Captures last logon timestamps for stale device detection
+- ✅ Shows AD presence with teal colored indicator
+- ✅ Includes PowerShell export script for easy data collection
+- ✅ Integrates AD Operating System data into charts

+### UI Improvements
+- ✅ Platform Coverage chart now shows 5 platforms
+- ✅ Updated tooltips to include AD data sources
+- ✅ Enhanced device matching across all 5 systems

 ---